 Yes!
 As long as you apply your good travel sense and avoid problematic situations, Costa Rica is safe to travel alone.
 However, we always recommend taking extra care when travelling alone.
 Solo travelers will find it particularly useful to know a few Spanish words before the trip.

 As mentioned above, solo travelers flock to Costa Rica as it’s a safe and sociable solo travel destination.
-For solo female travelers, exercising a bit of extra caution is always advisable.
+If you plan on traveling solo, take certain precautions to ensure your safety.

 READ NEXT: Guide To Backpacking In Costa Rica